Ski Lapland Beyond the Artic Circle

 • Waxes - if required, these will be supplied by Tracks and Trails

-• Rucksack - 20 to 25 litres with waist and chest strap.
-You need space to carry your kit, and an item of group kit
+• Rucksack - 15 to 20 litres with waist and chest strap.

 • Rucksack waterproof cover or liner to keep contents dry